GrosSacASac/JavaScript-Set-Up/html/use_es2015_strategies.md

 ### Server side feature detection

 When a user loads a web-page its computer will make a HTTP request to the server.
 That HTTP request contains information that the server can read before sending a response: URL, Cookies, User-Agent, Accept-Encoding, Accept etc. Those information can be used to guess what features are available on the requesting user-agent.
-The big problem is that this technique is not reliable on its own.
+The big problem is that this technique is very fragile used on its own.
+The main reason is that most browsers lie about User-Agent.

 ### Client side feature detection